herf/spdurl/README.md

 # spdurl

-*Preliminary format to compress spectral power distributions to fit into a URL*
+*A new format to encode spectral power distributions for the Web*

 #### What's an SPD?